Chapter 19:

 Darius stood straight and saluted, “I’m on the job.
 I’m sure it won’t be that bad.”

-The fat dragon hefted his weight across the desk and laughed while smoke poured out his mouth and nostrils, “He’s sure it won’t be that bad.
+The fat dragon hefted his weight across the desk and laughed.
+Smoke poured out his maw, “He’s sure it won’t be that bad.
 You’re a fire brand aren’t you!
 HA!
 HA!
 Do a good job and I’ll put you in for a bonus and a chance at a permanent spot on the team.
 Now let me update your key card.”

 The keycard returned to Darius, who tucked it back in the plastic case of his lanyard.
-He gave a respectful bow as he received a small note with the floor and room number that he tucked in his pocket.
+He received a small note with the floor and room number, then bowed politely.

 The cart pushed into the hall.
-Darius sighed once the door shut behind.
+Darius sighed once the door shut.
 He took out the sticky note labeled: Floor 14 Section H Suite 10.
-The note crumpled into a tiny ball between claws before dropping into a nearby trash can.
+The note crumpled into a tiny ball between claws before dropping into a trash can.

 The elevator took him to the lowest basement.
 A drainage pipe gurgled from behind the wall.
-The window to the first office was a security checkpoint.
-Security officers monitored footage of the perimeter.
-He walked quietly past, slightly tense, but they didn’t bother him as he passed the metal detector without causing an alarm.
+The window to the first office was a security checkpoint where officers monitored camera footage.
+He walked quietly past the metal detector without triggering the alarm.
+Tension firmed his back.

-He turned the narrow halls until he entered a large room with a huge vault.
-Rounded steel doors pushed tightly shut barred the way further.
+He walked narrow halls until he entered a large room with a huge vault.
+Rounded steel doors barred the way.
 A black suited dragon wearing a headset stood to the left of the entrance.
-He approached the cart with a claw hovering over his holster.
-The headset buzzed slightly.
+He approached the cart.
+Claw hovered over his holster.
+The headset buzzed.

 Darius pushed his hat down.
-He pulled the mop from his back.
-Water sloshed as the fabric gently circled in the bucket.
+He pulled the mop from his back and dipped it in the bucket.
+Water sloshed as the fabric circled it into a swirl.

 “Hey, you.
 What are you doing down here?
 There’s no scheduled cleaning today.
 Who gave you access to this level?”

-The mop pulled out of the bucket with a trail of water following the absorbent threads.
-Liquid strands wrapped the neck of the security guard.
+The mop pulled out of the bucket with a trail of water following absorbent threads.
+Liquid strands wrapped the guard's neck.
 The headset fizzled with a spark.
-The back of his head slammed into steel door.
-Gun slid out of his holster to be tossed aside by a watery tendril.
+The back of his head slammed into steel.
+Gun slid from his holster to be tossed aside by a watery tendril.

 Nobody dead.
 The mop used water to manipulate objects deftly.
 Darius smiled.

 But the alarm sounded anyway.
 It echoed off cement walls.
 Red lights swirled.
 Darius jumped startled and glanced back to see guards taking aim behind him.
 He raised the mop with the handle clutched in six claws.
-His eyes glowed a brilliant green before he brought it down with force in front of the plated steel doors.
+His eyes glowed a brilliant green as he swung it before plated steel doors.

 -----

 A quake shook the southern district of Eastern Capital.
-The imposing black windowed obelisk of the district shuddered.
-The ground rumbled.
+The imposing black windowed obelisk shuddered.
+Ground rumbled.
 Dark glass shimmering in the dim moon vibrated musically.
-Then it burst outward.
-Shards exploded from the first floor followed by rushing water with a tidal force.
-Then the second floor bulge out and burst, the third, the fourth and it continued upward past the top floor until no glass remained unshattered.
+It burst outward.
+Shards exploded from the first floor followed by rushing water.
+The second floor bulged out and burst.
+Shattering cascaded to the top floor until no unbroken glass remained.

-Papers, folder, computers, desks, and a few employees shot like cannon fodder into the surrounding streets.
+Papers, folder, computers, desks, and employees shot like cannon fodder into the surrounding streets.
 A full oak desk burst through the window of an apartment building.
-A dragon in a soaked business suit rolled into the stone of a nearby municipal office.
+A dragon in a soaked business suit rolled into a stone municipal office.

 The water spout shot upward at twice the height of the building.
-A rain of plastic, wood, and glass shards crashed over the surrounding area.
+A rain of plastic, wood, and glass shards crashed over the surroundings.

-The name lapel of Gladys Infield clutched torn fabric from a work dress.
-Manicured claws scraped at the cement, just short of clutching it as another upsurge laced with glass shards pushed it into the drainage gully.
+The name lapel of Gladys Infield clutched torn dress fabric.
+Manicured claws scraped at the cement, just short of reaching it.
+Another upsurge laced with shards pushed it into the drainage gully.